Updated: Apr 23

 Really Easy and totally delicious Kimchi !

 Kimchi is the common name for any vegetable pickled in the Korean style of fermentation.
-There are nearly 200 documented varieties of Kimchi and as with most ancient domestic arts, there are many ways to make kimchi.
-I came across an easy recipe and as I couldn't find all the ingredients available I substituted with what I could find.
+There are nearly 200 documented varieties of Kimchi and as with most ancient domestic arts, there are so many ways to make it.
+I came across this easy recipe but as I didn't have all the ingredients available I substituted with what I could find at time and it worked.
 Basically its all about the spices in this one.
 Changing the ratios can change most recipes although you almost can't go wrong with variations on ginger, garlic & chile pepper.
 I wanted a simple kimchi recipe and this one did the trick for sure.
 Its delicious, spicy, tangy and well simply yum !

 In most Kimchi recipes there's an extra brining step with the cabbage but this one is heaps less complicated, another reason I like it !